pammacdotnet/TypstPaper/paper.typ

 - Work with familiar programming constructs (no complex macros).
 - Collaborate seamlessly with team members.
 - Modify document formatting at any time.
+- Obtain a deterministic output, i.e., the user gets the same result every time a document is compiled from the same source.

 The Typst realm comprises a refined and easy-to-understand markup language for defining the content, structure and style of a document, a reasonably fast (and community-driven) document renderer, and a companion web application that enables real-time in-browser compilation.
 All these components will be explored in @sec:markup, @sec:compiler, and @sec:typstapp, respectively.